 #4.
 Make giving digital

 GivingTuesday takes place on Tuesday.

-I know I’m stating the obvious, but this day of giving doesn’t take place on Sunday, so cash or checks will not be necessary.
+I know I’m stating the obvious, but since this day occurs during the week, receiving cash or check donations will be challenging.

 To make this work, you’ll need to lead your church to donate online.